 Easily distinguished by their grey skin, long trunk, and large ears, Asian elephants are the largest land mammals on the Asian continent and are known for their intelligence and emotional complexity.
 Female Asian elephants are extremely sociable and live in groups of six to seven related females led by the oldest female.
 Male elephants, on the other hand, tend to be solitary creatures and typically roam alone.

 Importantly, Asian elephants play a crucial role in the ecosystems in which they live by dispersing seeds, creating clearings and trails, and promoting vegetation growth.
-Their grazing behavior also helps to control the growth of certain plant species and can help to prevent wildfires.
+Their grazing behaviour also helps to control the growth of certain plant species and can help to prevent wildfires.
 As such, their survival is essential for maintaining the biodiversity and ecological health of these regions.

 Elephants are also important cultural and spiritual symbols in many Asian cultures, and their survival is essential for the preservation of these traditions.
 Protecting and conserving Asian elephants is consequently not only important for the elephants themselves but also for the preservation of the ecosystems, cultures, and traditions that depend on them.